decredcommunity/events/docs/submitting.md

 ## 3. The gist way

-Gist is most often a single versioned document and it is perfect for event reports.
+Gist is commonly used for a single versioned document and it is perfect for event reports.
 All you need is a GitHub account.

 1. Visit https://gist.github.com/
 2. Enter filename in this format: `YYYYMMDD-title-city-country.md`.
 Example: `20190116-tnabc-miami-usa.md`.
 3. Enter report contents.
-You can use [this template](https://raw.githubusercontent.com/decredcommunity/events/docs/report-template.md).
+You can use [this template](https://raw.githubusercontent.com/decredcommunity/events/master/docs/report-template.md).
 4. Press `Create secret gist` or `Create public gist` depending on your preference.
 Secret gists can only be accessed knowing the correct link and are not listed in your profile.
 5. Edit the gist as necessary.
 6. When finished, [contact admins](#contact-admins) and ask to add your report to the repository.